Search

 One of my absolute favorite lessons to teach is “theme.”
 Last year, my fifth graders were having trouble grasping the concept, so I searched for a good short film to visually “show” them theme, and I found the perfect one!

-By the end of the lesson my students had a good understanding of the skill, and they were ready to practice looking for a theme in their own reading.
-We continued to practice during guided reading, and spiraled back to theme as we read throughout the year.
+By the end of the lesson my students had a good understanding of theme and were ready to practice looking for it in their own reading.
+We continued practicing this skill during small group instruction, and spiraled back to theme as we read throughout the year.

 Piper: Character Development